certik/hermes2d/doc/src/tutorial.rst

     err_est = hp.calc_error(&sln_coarse, &sln_fine) * 100;
     if (verbose) info("Error estimate: %g%%", err_est);

-After adaptine the mesh, we must not forget to update the initial guess on the new mesh:
+After adapting the mesh, we must not forget to update the coarse mesh solution.
+This can be done either by just projecting the fine mesh solution onto the new coarse mesh, or by solving in addition to that the nonlinear problem on the new coarse mesh:

 ::